QuallityControll/Song-Fingerprint/README.md

 # Song-Fingerprint

+## Returns Name and percent accuracy of song -

-This listens for a song and predicts what song is being played based on information about the local peaks of the ofrier transform of the input data.
+This listens to a song and returns the the accuracy (in percentage) of the song that has the most matches in local peaks, the song that it returns is always in the database.

+for example - "I am 81% confident that this song is Don't Stop Believeing"

+## Installation Instuctions:

+2) Clone repository into desired file

+3) Run setup.py files to run face recognition use following command:

+      ```python sfp_setup.py develop```

+4) Use the command to start the face recognition package after running the setup.py file (use the following command):

+     ```import song_fingerprint as fp```

 Alexa Skill:
   name: SongFP